 While HSBC Advance Card is great for low-maintenance cashback, UOB One Card is excellent for those who can actively maintain a budget of at least S$2,000 per month.
 Cardholders can earn up to S$300 quarterly through a tiered rebate system, equivalent to 5% cashback on all spend.
 Consumers who spend even S$1 below S$2,000, for any month, drop in rewards potential to 3.33% cashback (yielding cashback between S$50 to S$100 quarterly).
 UOB One Card also has a S$192.6 fee, waived just 1 year.
 Overall, UOB One Card is a better option for consistent, average spenders, and is more competitive than HSBC Advance Card for non-Advance customers.

 HSBC Advance Card v.
 Standard Chartered Unlimited Cashback Card

 Standard Chartered Unlimited Cashback Card offers high spenders infinite earning potential with no minimum spend, at a 1.5% cashback rate.
-The card is EZ-Link compatible and comes with a 15% rebate on Grab rides and 24% fuel savings at Caltex, though its S$192.6 fee is waived only 2 years.
+The card is EZ-Link compatible and offers up to 21% fuel savings at Caltex, though its S$192.6 fee is waived only 2 years.
 SC Unlimited Cashback Card is best suited for very high spenders (S$6,000+ per month), however.
 While its cashback rate is lower than HSBC Advance Card's, earnings are unlimited.
 Still, those with S$3,500 monthly spend will more quickly maximise earnings with HSBC Advance Card.